groupdocs-viewer/GroupDocs.Viewer-Docs/net/developer-guide/rendering-documents/replace-missing-font.md

 aliases:
     - /viewer/net/how-to-substitute-missing-font-when-converting-presentations/
 ---
-GroupDocs.Viewer enables you to set default font name which may be useful in following cases:
+You can specify the default font name for a document.
+GroupDocs.Viewer uses this font during rendering instead of any not installed fonts.
+For example, if the document includes a font containing non-English characters, specify the default font name to ensure that GroupDocs.Viewer replaces any missing font with one which has the same character set.

-1. You want to generally specify the default font to fall back on if a particular font in a document cannot be found during rendering;
+The following code snippet shows how to set the default font name:

-2. The document uses a font that contains non-English characters and the you want to make sure that any missing font is replaced with one which has the same character set available.
+{{< tabs "example1">}}

-Following code snippet shows how to set default font name.
+{{< tab "C#" >}}
 ```csharp
 using (Viewer viewer = new Viewer(@"sample.pptx"))
 {